Application Process & Terms of Payment

 Transportation To and From Community Service, Global Action, Language Learning, Cultural Exploration, and Foundations Programs:

 International and in-country airfares are not included in program tuitions.
 We have arranged for an escorted round-trip group flight for each of our international programs.
 Each flight departs from and returns to a U.S. airport.
-Note that all Global Action programs end in New Haven, Connecticut.
 When you are accepted to a program you will receive an invoice for the cost of the relevant flight.